Melbourne's Metropolitan Urban Forest Strategy

 Living Melbourne is Resilient Melbourne’s flagship action to extend and link existing urban greening, reforestation and nature conservation initiatives across Melbourne, improving health and wellbeing and reducing exposure to hazards such as heatwaves and flooding.
-The Nature Conservancy, a global platform partner with 100 Resilient Cities, is leading the development of the Strategy in collaboration with metropolitan Melbourne councils, state government agencies and a variety of other stakeholders.
+The Nature Conservancy, a global conservation organisation and partner with 100 Resilient Cities, is leading the development of the Strategy in collaboration with metropolitan Melbourne councils, Victorian state government agencies and a variety of other stakeholders.

 Find out more

 The objective of Living Melbourne is to enable strong natural assets and ecosystems alongside a growing population.
 In particular, the Strategy will highlight: